tao-xinxiu/prototype-template-engine/README.md

 # prototype-template-engine
 The project is the prototype of an Architecture-based Framework for automating the update of multiple microservices running on multiple distributed PaaS platforms (e.g., Cloud Foundry, Heroku).
-The framework supports various updating strategies (e.g., BlueGreen, Canary, CleanRedeploy, etc.), and greatly facilitates fixing failures during updating.
+The framework supports various updating strategies (e.g., BlueGreen, Canary, CleanRedeploy, etc.).
+The framework also supports failures occuring at update time through a dedicated kill-restart capability.
+Moreover, the ability to observe the current architecture of a microservice application at any time helps fixing failures occurring during update processing.

 ## Usage
 ### compile the framework